 Walk 142 – Dalgety Bay to Braefoot Pier Coastal Walk – 7 miles

 This is a semi-loop which begins in the upmarket residential area of St Davids and follows the Fife Coastal Path through several small woodlands to reach Braefoot Pier at the eastern end of Dalgety Bay.
 The return follows the pleasant NCN76 cycle path for a short distance before re-joining the Coastal Path.
 Superb views towards the Forth bridges and Inchcolm Island, and if you are lucky you might spot roe deer and pheasants along the way!
-Pass the remains of St Bridget’s Kirk and a WW1 battery in Braefoot woods.
+Pass the remains of St Bridget's Kirk and some WW1 and WW2 bunkers in Braefoot woods.
 Mostly earth paths and pavements with some steps.

 Print Dog-friendly walk